Solar in Charleston, WV: 2026 Cost, Savings & Payback

 Does Charleston have net metering?

-Is solar worth it in Charleston, WV?
+Is solar worth it in Charleston, WV in 2026?